 In Ring Around The Moon it occupies the whole of the side of the commlock

 The worn Letraset lettering under the picture is visible here: "Registered Trade Mark.
 Letraset Products are prote-".
 Note the numbers on the keypad are also badly worn.

-The "wonky buttons" commlock is often clearly visible on screen, including this shot from Collision Course
+The "wonky buttons" commlock is often clearly visible on screen, including these shots.

 It is not clear from the episodes what the commlock's operating range is.
 In War Games, Koenig (assisted by the aliens?) is able to contact Paul's Eagle from the surface of the planet whereas in The Last Sunset, no attempt is made to contact a rescue Eagle passing directly overhead (perhaps the commlocks were non-operational?).
 The commlock presumably has an omnidirectional antenna; the barrel would seem to be the logical location for this.
 If the transmitter has a mobile phone-like output of a few watts, the commlock would be capable of sending/receiving real time video (~tens of thousands of kilobits per second) over a distance of a few tens of kilometres, consequently a relay station would be required for communicating with Moonbase Alpha.
 This is presumably how Koenig manages to have a video conversation with Dr.Bergman from Terra Nova in Matter of Life And Death.
 Direct audio phone calls (which require a transmission rate of a few thousand kilobits per second) to spacecraft might only just be possible, if the receiving spacecraft is relatively close and carries a large enough antenna.
 The scene in Earthbound where Alpha manages to pick up faint signals from Simmonds's commlock thus seems realistic.
 Notably, Simmonds apparently expects his commlock power cell to last the entire trip to Earth (70 years!) but this might be yet another indication that the commissioner is not well informed about technology.